MaximilianFullStack/optigon-bridge-core/README.md

 # Optigon Protocol

-The contracts allow users to bridge Ether between Polygon and Optimism.
-Also users can stake WETH/ETH depending on the network.
-Then the contract distirbutes the protocol's fees  according to stakers share of the pool.
-Finaly there is a mechanism to refund users if the bridge cannot be completed.
+These contracts allow users to bridge Ether between Polygon and Optimism.
+They also serve as liquidity pools in which users can stake WETH/ETH depending on the network.
+The contracts then distirbute the protocol's fees according to stakers share of the pool.
+Fifty percent of the fees go to the owner of the contracts and the other fifty percent is distrubuted amoung the stakers.
+Lastly, there is a mechanism to refund users if the bridge cannot be completed due to insufficent liquidity.

 ## Relay